pkardas/notes/books/ddia.md

 Leaders and Followers - each node (replica) stores a copy of the database .
 One of the replicas is designated to be a leader (master), when clients want to write to the database, they must send their requests to the leader.
 Other replicas

 - followers (slaves), take the log from the leader and updates local copy of the data, applying all writes in the same order as they were processed by the leader.
 Writes are accepted only to the leader, read can be performed using any follower.

 On follower failure, if the connection between leader and follower is temporarily corrupted, follower can recover easily, because it knows the last processed transaction from the log.
 It can request missing data from the last successful transaction.
-Leader failure is more trickier.
+Leader failure is trickier.
 One of the followers can be promoted to be the new leader, for example replica with the most recent data (election) - data loss minimisation.

 Implementation of Replication Logs: